The Vermont Statutes Online

 6. The Commission also shall have additional powers, incidental to the express powers granted to it by this Compact, as may be necessary or proper for the effective performance of its functions.

 F. Cooperation and assistance of other agencies.
 To avoid duplication of effort and in the interests of economy, the Commission may make use of existing studies, plans, data, and other materials in the possession of the governmental agencies of the party states and their respective political subdivisions.
 Each agency is authorized to make these materials available to the Commission and otherwise to assist it in the performance of its functions.
-The officers and personnel of these agencies, and of any other government or agency, may serve at the request of the Commission upon advisory committees and panels as the Commission creates; and the officers and personnel may serve upon the committees and panels without forfeiture of office or employment and with no loss or diminution in the status, rights, and privileges which they otherwise enjoy.
+The officers and personnel of these agencies, and of any other government or agency, may serve at the request of the Commission upon advisory committees and panels as the Commission creates; and the officers and personnel may serve upon the committees and panels without forfeiture of office or employment and with no loss or diminution in the status, rights, and privileges that they otherwise enjoy.

 G. Licensing of Tri-State Lotto sales agents.

-1. The Commission or its designee may license as agents to sell Tri-State Lotto tickets, those persons as in its opinion will best serve the public convenience, except that no license shall be issued to any person to engage in business exclusively as a sales agent.
+1. The Commission or its designee may license as agents to sell Tri-State Lotto tickets those persons as in its opinion will best serve the public convenience, except that no license shall be issued to any person to engage in business exclusively as a sales agent.

 2. For purposes of this article, the term “person” shall be construed to mean and include an individual, partnership, association, organization, club, company, corporation, trust, estate, society, joint stock company, receiver, trustee, assignee, referee, or any other person acting in a fiduciary or representative capacity, whether appointed by a court or otherwise, and any combination of individuals.
 “Person” shall also be construed to mean and include agencies and instrumentalities of the state, and counties, cities, towns, and villages.